Separating path systems: Introduction

-Separating path systems arise naturally in the context of network design.
-We are presented with a communication network with a defective link and our goal is to identify this link.
-Of course, one could test every link, but this might not be very efficient - can we do better?
+Separating path systems arise naturally in the context of network design (see, for instance,~\citep{network1, network2, ladder}).
+We are presented with a communication network with one (and at most one) defective link and our goal is to identify this link.
+Of course, one could test every link, but this is not very efficient; can we do better?
 A natural test to perform is to send a message between a pair of nodes along a predetermined path; if the message does not reach its intended destination, we conclude that the defective link lies on this path.
 If we model the communication network as a graph, a fixed set of such tests succeeds in locating any defective link if and only if the corresponding family of paths is a separating path system of the underlying graph.
 We are naturally led to the following question: what is the size of a minimal separating path system of a given graph?

 For a graph $G$, let $f(G)$ be the size of a minimal separating path system of $G$.
-As a separating path system of $G$ is also a separating system of $E(G)$, it follows that $f(G) \geq \left\lceil \log_2{|E(G)|} \right\rceil$.
-In particular, for any connected $n$-vertex graph $G$, we have $f(G) = \Omega(\log{n})$.
+As a separating path system of $G$ is also a separating system of $E(G)$, it follows that $f(G) \ge \lceil \log_2{|E(G)|} \rceil$.
+In particular, for any connected $n$-vertex graph $G$, $f(G) = \Omega(\log{n})$.
 With a little work, we can construct graphs that come close to matching this bound.
 Let $L_n$ be the \emph{ladder} of order $2n$, that is, the Cartesian product of a path of length $n-1$ with a single edge.
-Given any subset $A$ of $[n-1]$, there is a natural way of mapping $A$ to a path $P_A$ in $L_n$ (see Figure \ref{ladder}).
-With this, it is an easy exercise to establish that $f(L_n) = O(\log{n})$.
+Given any subset $A$ of $[n-1]$, there is (see Figure~\ref{sepsys13-ladder}) a natural way of mapping $A$ to a path $P_A$ in $L_n$.
+With this, it is an easy exercise to establish that $f(L_n) = O(\log{n})$; indeed, one can show that $f(L_n) \le 3\log_2{n} + 1$.

-A more interesting problem is to determine $f(n)$, the \emph{maximum} of $f(G)$ taken over all $n$-vertex graphs; this question was raised by G.O.H.
-Katona at the Eml\'ekt\'abla Workshop in August 2013.
+A more interesting problem is to determine $f(n)$, the \emph{maximum} of $f(G)$ taken over all $n$-vertex graphs; this question was raised by Gyula Katona in August 2013 at the 5\textsuperscript{th} Eml\'ekt\'abla Workshop in Budapest.